FahadulShadhin/brikkho/README.md

 <img src="images/ermodel.png">

 ## Technologies Used:
- Html, Css, Javascrpit, Django, sqlite3
+ Html, Css, Bootstrap, Javascrpit, Django, sqlite3

 ## Run It:
 * Clone the project or download as zip: